AlexsLemonade/refinebio-web/README.md

 ### Linting

-We use [Eslint](https://eslint.org) to statically analyze our codebase to fix common issues to build a bug free application.
+We use [Eslint](https://eslint.org) to statically analyze our JS code to correct common issues to build a bug free application.

 ### Styling